tonmcg/US_County_Level_Election_Results_08-20/README.md

 The result of these commands should output a TopoJSON file that looks like the image below.
 Notice how Alaska is missing from this image:
 ![us_counties](https://raw.githubusercontent.com/tonmcg/US_County_Level_Election_Results_08-20/master/img/us_counties.png)

-### Alaska
+#### Create Alaska House District Shapefiles

-Unlike other states within the United States, Alaska does not administer its presidential elections at the county-level but rather at the lower chamber legislative district, or the House District.
-To show results at the Alaska House District-level, we must download cartographic boundary files from the same Geography Division [Cartographic Boundary Files](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) page and process each of the 40 house districts separately from the county-level files.
+Alaska administers presidential elections at the house district-level, not the county-level like other U.S. states.
+To display results for Alaska, cartographic boundary files for its 40 districts must be [downloaded](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) and processed separately from the county-level data.

 - Download and unzip Alaska lower chamber legislative district cartographic boundary files